 Anyway, I’m here to help you with this.
 I’ll review each of kit, share my likes and dislikes, and help you pick the best terrarium kit for your tree frog(s).

+#1 Best Tree Frog Kit.
 The best all-around tree frog kit.
-It include nearly everything you need to get started.
+It includes nearly everything you need to get started.

 The cheapest kit currently available.
 Doesn’t quite include everything you’ll need but it’s a great start.